 One of the most common challenges for those learning Tarot is understanding the Court Cards.
 Do they mean people?
 Events?
 Personalities?
 The querent?
 Someone else?
 And does a Queen really have to be a woman?
 And a Page a blond-haired, blue-eyed person under the age of 25?

-This week, I focus on each of the Court Cards – the Pages, Knights, Queens and Kings of the Tarot – to help you understand how you can interpret these Tarot cards in your readings.
-This builds off my recent post, “How to Read the Court Cards Like an Expert” to help other Tarot students learn more about these tricky cards.
-(If you haven’t already read this post, please do.)
+In this blog post, I focus on each of the Court Cards – the Pages, Knights, Queens and Kings of the Tarot – to help you understand how you can interpret these Tarot cards in your readings.
+This builds off my post, “How to Read the Court Cards Like an Expert” to help other Tarot students learn more about these tricky cards.
+(If you haven't already read this post, please do.)

-Yesterday, we looked at the Queen Court Cards.
+We've looked at the Page Court Cards, the Knight Court Cards and the Queen Court Cards.
 Today, we look at the Kings.

 The Tarot Card Meanings of the Kings